 Please check the individual parade organizations’ websites for updated details.

-Saturday, February 18 at 2 PM – The Krewe of Mystique de la Capitale welcomes you to the 2017 Mardi Gras Parade as they celebrate 39 years of parading in Louisiana’s capital city.
-We are the city’s oldest parading Mardi Gras Krewe and we’ve shared 39 wonderful years of carnival fun in Baton Rouge.
-We will be joined this year by two other krewes from here in Baton Rouge, the Krewe of Romany and the Krewe of Iduna!
-We will have plenty of floats, marching bands, dancing groups and, of course, Throws!!
-We will roll at 2pm beginning near the Canes Rivercenter and proceed down River Road before our trip through downtown!
-We will post a map of our route when it becomes available closer to Parade day (should be the same as last year unless any construction downtown requires us to change slightly).
-We are family friendly and look forward to seeing you there!
+The Krewe of Mystique de la Capitale welcomes you to the 2019 Mardi Gras Parade as they celebrate 41 years of parading in Louisiana’s capital city.
+They are the city’s oldest parading Mardi Gras Krewe and we’ve shared 41 wonderful years of carnival fun in Baton Rouge.
+Enjoy plenty of floats, marching bands, dancing groups and, of course, Throws!!
+They will roll at 2pm beginning near the Canes Rivercenter and proceed down River Road before our trip through downtown!

 FOR SAFETY PURPOSES, NO RETRACTABLE LEASHES ARE ALLOWED, NOR ANY LEASHES LONGER THAN 6′.
 Your dog should have a proof of current rabies vaccination tag.
 No puppies under 12 weeks, aggressive dogs, or dogs in heat are allowed.